LWM2M

 Custom Actions

-Turn on Custom Actions to map LWM2M data into Cumulocity IoT using custom data processing actions.
+Turn on Custom Actions to map LWM2M data into Cumulocity using custom data processing actions.
 For specialized integration use cases, it is required to perform customized data processing on LWM2M data.
 One example are LWM2M resources of the OPAQUE data type that contain proprietary, binary data, CBOR, XML or alike.

 We distinguish here between predefined custom actions and decoder microservices.